 (1) RTI means Referred-to-Input.

-(2) For output behavior when VSENSE < 20mV, see the section, Accuracy Variations as a Result of VSENSE and Common-Mode Voltage in the Applications Information.
+(2) Initial resistor variation is ±30% with an additional -2200ppm/°C temperature coefficient.
+(3) For output behavior when VSENSE < 20mV, see the Application Information section Accuracy Variations as A Result of VSENSE and Common-Mode Voltage.